This deferral policy applies to incoming summer/fall 2021 students and later.

 If I am reclassified as a transfer student, will I lose Office of Admissions awarded scholarships?

 No, if you are reclassified as a transfer student you will not lose any merit scholarships offered by the Office of Admissions at the time of admission.
 These are the only scholarships that carry forward.
 All other scholarships must be reapplied to and students may no longer be eligible to apply for some of those scholarships if their classification changes.
-There are, however, some transfer specific scholarships students would become eligible for upon a classification change.
-View details on the Transfer Excellence Scholarship.

 What happens to my financial aid and scholarships if I defer admission?